Kurento/kurento/source/Installation_Guide.rst

 Introduction
 ============

 This guide describes how to install Kurento.
-Kurento is composed of two nodes, the Kurento Application Server (a.k.a.  :term:`KAS`) and the Kurento Media Server (a.k.a :term:`KMS`).
-These two nodes can be co-located or installed on separate machines.
+Kurento is composed of three nodes, the Kurento Application Server (:term:`KAS`), the Kurento Media Server (:term:`KMS`) and the KFM Media Connector (:term:`KMC`).
+These three nodes can be co-located or installed on separate machines.
 This guide focuses on the installation on a single machine, but comments are done where appropriate explaining how to modify the configuration files for a dual installation.

 Prerequisites
 -------------